Jas-hudson/kickstarter-analysis/Readme.md

 ### Challenges and Difficulties Encountered
-*This is a very broad analysis based solely on campaign outcomes (Successful, Failed, Canceled), launch dates, and funding goals.
-A deeper analysis is needed to determine more precise trends for any future campaign planning*
+*This is a very broad analysis based solely on campaign outcomes count *(#Successful, #Failed, #Canceled)*, launch dates, and funding goals.
+A deeper analysis is needed to determine more precise trends for any future campaign planning.
+Obtaining pledge and goal currency conversion into a single currency (USD, EUR, etc) would create a more accurate campaign analysis with multiple countries included*

 ## Results

-- Outcomes based on Launch Date
+- **Outcomes based on Launch Date**
   - May, June, and July had the highest successful campaigns
   - May, June, and July also presents the highest trending failure curve

-- Outcomes based on Funding Goals
+- **Outcomes based on Funding Goals *(based on count not currency)***
+  - Campaign goals between 10000 and 35000 were less successful
+  -

-- Limitations of this dataset
+- **Limitations of this dataset**
   - Marketing budget
   - Type of advertising utilized
   - Geographical location and population of campaign cities
   - Demographic of backers
+  - Currency Conversion into one currency type.
+Conversion rates contantly fluctuate.  *(With multiple countries and currency types the data is skewed when comparing by amounts pledged)*

-- Possible tables and/or graphs to consider for further analysis of the available data
+- **Possible tables and/or graphs to consider for further analysis of the available data**
-  - Outcomes based on length of campaign(# of days, weeks, months)
+  - Outcomes based on length of campaign *(# of days, weeks, months)*
-  - Outcomes based on subcategories (television, shorts, plays, etc)
+  - Outcomes based on subcategories *(television, shorts, plays, etc)*
   - Outcomes based on goal vs # of backers
   - Outcomes based on country and/or currency